+An orthodontist will review your photos and impressions to ensure everything looks accurate.
 If approved, you will receive a treatment plan within 2 to 3 weeks after the studio visit or remote impressions.

 The treatment plan includes your first set of clear aligners, cleaning instructions, daily upkeep, and how to schedule remote appointments with your orthodontist.

 Your orthodontist will track your progress through phone scans you take every few weeks.
 For added convenience, you can set up these appointments around your daily schedule.

 Candid sends all of your aligners at the beginning of treatment.
 You must wear the aligners for 22 hours a day.
 Every new set of aligners slowly moves your teeth into the correct position.
 Multiple aligners are used because a single aligner only moves your teeth about 1 mm at a time.

 You will have a new smile and straighter teeth within 12 months.
 In some cases, refinements are necessary.